ChicagoDSA/haymarket/README.md

 2. Add your update content to the file, and it will appear listed on `your-base-url.com/updates`

+3. If desired, you can control the index page title (if you want something other than "Updates", like "blog" or "announcements") by changing the name of the `updates/` directory and the front matter of `updates/index.html` accordingly.

 Posts are native/baked-in to Jekyll.
 For more info on how they can be utilized, check out their [documentation](https://jekyllrb.com/docs/posts/).

 ### Add custom navigation